wenzhixin/bootstrap-table/site/docs/api/table-options.md

   Notes:
   - If you want to use a custom search input, use the [searchSelector](https://bootstrap-table.com/docs/api/table-options/#searchSelector).
+    In that case you can also use a custom search clear button using [searchClearSelector](https://bootstrap-table.com/docs/api/table-options/#searchClearSelector).
   - You can also search via regex using the [regexSearch](https://bootstrap-table.com/docs/api/table-options/#regexSearch) option.

 - **Default:** `false`